avadae/minigin/README.md

 - The Emscripten workflow generates a web version of the project and publishes it as a [github page](https://avadae.github.io/minigin/).
   - The url of that page will be `https://<username>.github.io/<repository>/`

-## Chocolatey

-For installing all of the above on Windows I recommend using [Chocolatey](https://chocolatey.org/).
-You can then run the following to install what is needed:

-    choco install -y cmake
-    choco install -y emscripten
-    choco install -y ninja
-    choco install -y python

-## Brew

-On Mac you can use homebrew

-    brew install cmake
-    brew install emscripten
-    brew install ninja
-    brew install python